Primary Sport Challenge

 More Information about the Challenge

-- The Challenge commences in schools Term 2 2015 and concludes at the end of Term 3 2015.
+- The Challenge commences in Term 2 and concludes at the end of Term 3, 2017.

 - The Challenge is class based.
 Class members contribute the time they spend in physical activity each week to the class effort.
 There is no limit to the number of classes that a school may enter.